-Receivables may include amounts for interest.
+Receivables may include amounts for dividends, interest and trust distributions.
+Dividends and trust distributions are accrued when the right to receive payment is established.
 Interest is accrued at the end of each reporting period from the time of last payment in accordance with the policy set out in note 2(c) above.
 Amounts are generally received within 30 days of being recorded as receivables.

 These amounts are recognised initially at fair value and subsequently measured at amortised cost.
-At each reporting date, the Scheme measures the loss allowance on amounts due from broker at an amount equal to the lifetime expected credit losses if the credit risk has increased significantly since initial recognition.
-If, at the reporting date, the credit risk has not increased significantly since initial recognition, the Scheme measures the loss allowance at an amount equal to 12-month expected credit losses.
+At each reporting date, the Scheme shall measures the loss allowance on amounts due from broker at an amount equal to the lifetime expected credit losses if the credit risk has increased significantly since initial recognition.
+If, at the reporting date, the credit risk has not increased significantly since initial recognition, the Scheme shall measures the loss allowance at an amount equal to 12-month expected credit losses.